Bank of Moscow: History

-13 August 2014: United States clarifies entities under sectoral sanctions.
+On 13 August 2014, the United States clarifies entities under sectoral sanctions.
 United States increases its sectoral sanctions on VTB Bank together with its subsidiaries ("the VTB Group") and the Bank of Moscow through its parent bank, VTB Bank OAO, and other entities that VTB has 50% or greater ownership either individually or in the aggregate, either directly or indirectly.
 Also, US persons cannot use a third party intermediary, and they must use caution during "transactions with a non-blocked entity in which one or more blocked persons has a significant ownership interest that is less than 50% or which one or more blocked persons may control by means other than a majority ownership interest."

-12 September 2014: the United States issues a consolidated listing of directives associated with Executive Order 13662 sanctions during the Ukraine crisis.
+On 12 September 2014, the United States issues a consolidated listing of directives associated with Executive Order 13662 sanctions during the Russo-Ukrainian war.
 For the Russian financial sector, Directive 1 was amended to increase the financial sanctions on the Russian financial sector for "all transactions in, provision of financing for, and other dealings" in new equity or new debt issued on or after 12 September 2014 to longer than 30 days maturity.
 New equity or new debt issued from 29 July 2018 until 12 September 2018 was sanctioned if longer than 90 days maturity.

-22 December 2015: United States explicitly lists VTB Bank and its subsidiaries that are sanctioned.
+On 22 December 2015, the United States explicitly lists VTB Bank and its subsidiaries that are sanctioned.
 Previous United States sanctions on VTB and its subsidiaries have already restricted VTB, VTB Global, Bank of Moscow, and other entities from gaining long-term financial support from any United States person or person in the United States.

-1 September 2016: United States explicitly lists Bank of Moscow and its subsidiaries that are sanctioned.
+On 1 September 2016, the United States explicitly lists Bank of Moscow and its subsidiaries that are sanctioned.
 Previous United States sanctions on VTB and its subsidiaries have already restricted VTB, VTB Global, Bank of Moscow, and other entities from gaining long-term financial support from any United States person or person in the United States.

-28 November 2017: the United States increases the Executive Order 13662 sanctions to the Russian financial sector.
+On 28 November 2017, the United States increases the Executive Order 13662 sanctions to the Russian financial sector.
 For the Russian financial sector, Directive 1 was amended to increase the financial sanctions on the Russian financial sector for "all transactions in, provision of financing for, and other dealings" in new equity or new debt issued on or after 28 November 2017 to longer than 14 days maturity.
 New equity or new debt issued from 12 September 2014 until 28 November 2017 was sanctioned if longer than 30 days maturity.